-The client is a hospitality company utilizing a custom front of house LMS to train restaurant staff.
-The learning system is designed to increase restaurant sales by training servers to become salespeople rather than simply take orders.
+The client is a hospitality company utilizing a custom learning management system (LMS) to train restaurant staff.
+The system is designed to increase restaurant sales by training servers to become salespeople rather than simply take orders.

 From a technical standpoint, the LMS is based on Open edX, a Harvard- and MIT-backed course management system created to address the needs of massive online open courses (MOOC).
 Open edX is released under an open source license, which means organizations can host their own instances and easily extend the system to precisely meet their business needs.

 As a company interested in customizing Open edX, the client needed e-Learning development expertise to implement LMS customizations on the backend and streamline the current process of managing courses and user access.